mycroftwilde/devil-steps-in-a-myth-system/artist/README.md

 ##

-Another version of events, with a different focusing point:

-the last of my trauma looks like this:

 I need to let out what I hold in, or held in, in a way that it has been dealt with ... in a way my ... seemily complex system recognizes.

 As far as I can tell, I need to let my anger out in regards to being gaslit by my entire reality, and the trauma that it caused me over a lifetime by the echos of bouncing sound.
 I need to be comfortable with self defining my own reality outside of the approval of others and  I need to say that the pain I had it... have... it shouldn't have been held inside for everyone else's comfort.
 I was never comfortable and no one taught or protected me in a way that ... was outside of their comfortable system of understand... they couldn't or didin't see the real me... they just saw the me they thought I was or they wanted me to be.
 The more I write and process, the more I move toward the music, track(s) with Xxxxxxxxx, and hopefully others...  the more my brain is finally being ready for people look at me ... regardless of what they think